If there is one thing Germany is known for, it must be Christmas Markets!

 - 2 PIN IT

-Christmas Markets in Germany are deeply rooted in a tradition of this country.
+Christmas Markets in Hamburg (and Germany as a whole) are deeply rooted in tradition of this country.
 Every December Germany decorates its cities with charming markets where you can enjoy festive food and drinks and meet with your friends.

 Christmas Markets are obviously a must as the title of this blog post suggests.
 Nothing will make you feel the Christmas atmosphere better than drinking mulled wine, eating festive food while listening to carols and watching snowflakes falling from the sky.